 Physical skills represent a character's bodily power and coordination.

 When a character attacks or moves in such a way that requires careful precision, they'll typically be rolling with Finesse.
 This skill can occasionally be used for acrobatic stunts such as swinging from chandeliers, but is primarily used when using the Strike ability with a Light Melee or Flex Melee Weapon.
+It is also used for accuracy, such as with the Shoot basic ability, but can be rolled whenever a character attempts to perform some kind of precise task at a distance, such as throwing a rope loop around an outcropping.

 When it comes to raw physical strength, Might is the appropriate skill to use.
 From lifting a portcullis to Striking with a Heavy Melee or Flex Melee Weapon, Might is a handy skill to have.
+Might is also used when a character uses the Guard option of the Defend basic ability.
+Might rolls may also be made when a character attempts to withstand some kind of pain, press on in the face of exhaustion, or hold their breath.

 Among the more reactive skills is Reflex, which is rolled whenever a character attempts to evade or reduce some kind of physical threat.
 This is most often accomplished using the Defend (Dodge) basic ability.